 Insure Your Fine Art and Collectibles

 Your fine art or collectibles could include rare treasures you've accumulated over time, inherited from a grandparent or purchased at an auction.
 In many cases, fine arts and collectibles hold sentimental value, serve as an investment for your future or provide educational value.
-Learn about fine art/collectibles insurance as you protect your valuables.
+Learn about fine art/collectibles insurance as you protect your valuables and consider Collectibles Insurance.

 What is Fine Art/Collectibles Insurance?

-Fine art/collectibles insurance is an important investment for the fine art/collectibles you wish to enjoy, share with others, bequeath to a family member, save as a future investment or preserve.
+Fine art and collectibles insurance is an important investment for the items you wish to enjoy, share with others, bequeath to a family member, save as a future investment or preserve.
+This coverage helps protect the monetary and sentimental value of rare pieces.

 There are usually two types of fine art/collectibles insurance coverage.
-For both types, you'll need an appraisal or bill of service for your valuables.
+For both types, you'll need an appraisal or bill of sale for your valuables.
+For details specific to private collections, see Personal Fine Art Collection Insurance.

 What Does Fine Art/Collectibles Insurance Cover?